Main Content

 Input, specified as a symbolic expression, function, vector, or matrix.

 Transformation variable, specified as a symbolic variable, expression, vector, or matrix.
-This variable is often called the "frequency variable."
+This variable is often referred to as the "frequency variable."
 By default, fourier uses w.
 If w is the independent variable of f, then fourier uses v.

 More About